How Much Do Solar Panels Cost in Ireland?

 Installer Pricing

 Prices vary 15–25% between SEAI-registered installers for the same system.
 Always get 3+ quotes.
-The cheapest isn't always best — compare equipment, warranty terms, and aftercare included.
+The cheapest isn't always best.
+Compare equipment, warranty terms, and aftercare.
+Browse installers by county.

 Location